 To supply the creative information to Ad Manager:

-Enter the sizes of the creatives you expect to receive, the amount of creatives for each size, and the ad unit frequency capping label that you'll apply to the creatives, if any.
+- Enter the ad unit frequency capping labels that you'll apply to the creatives, if any.

 Apply labels to creatives